Megatokio/kilipili/README.md

 - `[done]` AY-3-8912 sound chip emulation and *.ym* audio file playback.
 See Wiki page about *.ymm* files.

-## Resource File System
+## Files and Devices
 Lib kilipili provides a compressed resource file system with files linked into the binary and written to the program flash.
 This can be compiled using the RsrcFileWriter in the desktop_tools/ directory.
 See below.
 The RsrcFileWriter creates a file `rsrc.cpp` which must be linked into the program.
 See Wiki page.

-## SDCard support
 The SDcard Interface accesses the SD card via it's SPI interface.

+- `[done]` Preferences at the end of program flash
+- `[done]` Compressed resource file system linked into the binary
+- `[done]` Flash file system
-- `[done]` Read SC card in SPI mode
+- `[done]` Read SDCard in SPI mode
-- `[done]` FAT file system support
+- `[done]` FAT file system
+- `[done]` BlockDevice for the internal program flash
+- `[todo]` Write to SDCard

+## Other
+- `[done]` Dispatcher: manages a list of scheduled one-time or repeated events.
+You can convert interrupts, e.g. timer interrupts into events for the dispatcher to execute them synchronously with much less hazzle to synchronize access to global data.
+- `[done]` **malloc** replacement which doesn't fail to return available memory.
+It also provides many additional tools to support debugging.
+- `[done]` cpu load sensor

 ## Desktop Tools